GreptimeTeam/docs/docs/reference/sql/case.md

 # CASE

-The CASE statement allows you to perform conditional logic within your queries, similar to an IF-THEN-ELSE structure in programming languages.
+The `CASE` statement allows you to perform conditional logic within your queries, similar to an IF-THEN-ELSE structure in programming languages.
-It enables you to return specific values based on evaluated conditions, making your data retrieval and manipulation more dynamic and context-sensitive.
+It enables you to return specific values based on evaluated conditions, making data retrieval and manipulation more dynamic.

 ## Syntax